day8/re-frame/docs/CodeWalkthrough.md

 ## Further

-You should look at the todomvc example.
+You should look at the [todomvc example application](https://github.com/Day8/re-frame/tree/develop/examples/todomvc).

 ***